American Education

 Every Sunday afternoon after classes and prayers at the mosque, I helped my cousin Madinah with her school homework.
 We’d sit on her bed in her basement bedroom, textbooks, notebooks, papers spread around us, while our parents drank tea upstairs.
 Our heads bent over assignments, I’d try to keep focus and ignore the Bollywood superstars staring down at us from every wall.
 Posters of Bollywood guys in unbuttoned shirts with hairy glistening chests.
 Posters of Bollywood actors in tight pants with mussed-up black hair.
 I was about to say here that Madinah’s bedroom was a Bollywood shrine, but that wouldn’t be accurate.
 Every Sunday, I had to save Madinah’s teetering grades from within a Bollywood orgy.

-I was an above-average student, not too hard-working but careful to never let my grades fall below Bs because of that do-or-die life-rule preached by every teacher, including my own teacher-mother: Good Grades will get you into a Good College, which leads to a Good Job which leads to a Good Salary while leads to that added perk of Good Health Insurance, and if you fall off this track, good luck to you, who knows what might happen.
+I was an above-average student, not too hard-working but careful to never let my grades fall below Bs because of that do-or-die life-rule preached by every teacher, including my own teacher-mother: Good Grades will get you into a Good College, which leads to a Good Job which leads to a Good Salary which leads to that added perk of Good Health Insurance, and if you fall off this track, good luck to you, who knows what might happen.
 I knew Madinah had missed some schooling while a refugee in Pakistan—for years I’d been helping her with homework even though she was two years ahead of me in school—I was mindful that my tutoring could be the difference that gave her a shot at Good Grades and a Good Future.
 So she wouldn’t fall into that frightful abyss no one could bear to imagine.

 Pencil in my hand, I opened Madinah’s US History textbook.
 I was fourteen now, in ninth grade, on my high school’s college track; Madinah was sixteen, in eleventh grade, and she brushed her long black hair in the mirror, pretending she was about to listen.
 I saw a new poster on the wall, an actor I recognized from some Bollywood flicks—he was astride a horse, looking like he’d just galloped out of a sexual storm, hair wind-blown, shirt ripped open.
 Like the cover of a romance novel.
 How did Madinah get away with this?
 Her father was as strict as mine.
 Maybe stricter.
 He didn’t notice the eyes of Mr. Indian-Horsy-Hotness aimed straight at his daughter’s twin bed?